 LAKE REGION COMMUNITY FUND GRANT APPLICATIONS AVAILABLE

-Devils Lake, ND – The Lake Region Community Fund is seeking applications for grant funding, now through April 30th.
+Devils Lake – The Lake Region Community Fund is seeking applications for grant funding, now through April 30th.

 Area non-profits are encouraged to submit an application, online, through the Lake Region Community Fund Website at www.lrcommunityfund.org.
 Only online grant applications for the 2022 year will be accepted.
 Paper copies are not available.
 Those seeking funding should apply for improvements to the health and human services of their organization, equipment upgrades or maintenance needs.
 Funding for salaries or compensation for members of the organization or travel expenses are not permitted.